Quadrifolium/TFinMedia/en-GB/20140617 当代歌坛(Modern Music Field).md

 5. When TFBOYS just came to public's sight, Karry found many zombie accounts were following him, maybe it's the fans who brought them in.
 He removed them and posted about his attitude, and handed over the job to a staff.
 Now "No zombies" is still in his Weibo slogan.
-6. When asked a question in "Happy Camp", he answered in fans screaming, and supplemented, "I saw it in my weibo comments".
+6. When asked a question in "Happy Camp", he answered in fans screaming, and supplemented, "I saw it in my Weibo post comments".
 7. In self introduction, he couldn't clearly bear in mind the words, except "the most handsome".
 8. He put the responsibility in his heart.
 As a leader, he would encourage the others when they were nervous, he would support WANG Yuan when he's playing gags.